syncfusion-content/asp.netmvc-docs/aspnetmvc/Tab/Behavior-Settings.md

-2. The following screenshot illustrates the Tab with Statemaintenance.
+2. The following screenshot illustrates the Tab with State maintenance.

 ![](Behavior-Settings_images/Behavior-Settings_img3.png)